Insulin Resistance: Discover The Supplements That Improve Glucose Metabolism

 Insulin resistance, a hallmark of metabolic dysfunction, occurs when cells in the body become less responsive to the hormone insulin.
 Insulin plays a pivotal role in regulating blood sugar levels by facilitating the uptake of glucose from the bloodstream into cells for energy production.
 When cells become resistant to insulin, glucose remains elevated in the bloodstream, leading to a cascade of metabolic disturbances.

 Common symptoms of insulin resistance include persistent fatigue, increased hunger, and frequent urination.
-Individuals may also experience unexplained weight gain, particularly around the abdomen, as well as difficulty losing weight despite efforts to reduce calorie intake and increase physical activity.
+People may also experience unexplained weight gain, particularly around the abdomen, as well as difficulty losing weight despite efforts to reduce calorie intake and increase physical activity.
 Additionally, skin issues such as darkened patches, known as acanthosis nigricans, may develop, particularly in areas like the neck and armpits.

 Several factors contribute to the development of insulin resistance, including genetics, obesity, physical inactivity, and poor dietary choices.
 Excess body fat, especially visceral adipose tissue surrounding abdominal organs, releases inflammatory substances and fatty acids that interfere with insulin signaling pathways.
 Sedentary lifestyles further exacerbate insulin resistance by impairing glucose uptake and utilization in muscles.